Cosmic-Ide/Cosmic-IDE/docs/settings-reference.md

 | Manage storage permission | Opens Android's all-files-access settings for this app |
 | Analytics                 | Enables or disables analytics collection preference    |

 All-files access is broader than Cosmic's normal app-owned project and toolchain directories.
-Grant it only for workflows that need arbitrary shared-storage paths.
+Grant it only for workflows requiring arbitrary shared-storage paths.

 ## Settings ownership for developers

 New settings should use one constant in `PreferenceKeys`, one value type, and one default shared by the UI and `Prefs`.
 Document whether a change affects existing sessions or only future routing.
 For extension switches, keep enablement separate from plugin activation.
 For executable values such as custom LSP starter code, preserve explicit user confirmation and never populate them silently from a remote source.